The ultimate performance of the Rasnik 3-point alignment system: Image simulations and image analysis

-First, the typical ChessField pattern is generated (Fig~\ref{fig:ChessField}).
-For a given (X,Y) as input, a 0 (black) or 1 (white) is returned.
-In a next step the pixel response is calculated: by sampling an array of points within the pixel area, the fractional pixel content is calculated, relevant in case a contour crosses a pixel area (Fig~\ref{fig:pixbound}).
+\textbf{Image simulations.} First, the typical ChessField pattern is generated (fig~\ref{fig:ChessField}).
+For a given $(x,y)$ as input, a $0$ (black) or $1$ (white) is returned.
+In a next step the pixel response is calculated: by sampling an array of points within the pixel area, the fractional pixel content is calculated, relevant in case a contour crosses a pixel area (fig~\ref{fig:pixbound}).
 If relevant, the inter-pixel dead area can be taken in account by reducing the fiducial pixel area.
-Then, image blurring is addressed by spreading the pixel content over an array of neighbouring $11\times11$ pixels following a 2D Gaussian distribution.
+Then, image blurring is addressed by spreading the pixel content over an array of the neighbouring $11\times11$ pixels following a 2D Gaussian distribution; this area is large enough to cope with very wide distributions.
 The width of this distribution is obtained from real data.
-The image blurring is shown in Figs~\ref{fig:blurr1} and~\ref{fig:blurr2} for two different Gaussian widths.
-Finally, fluctuations in the pixel content are applied: $Q_{fluc}$ = A x $\sqrt Q $, where constant A is obtained from real data: see Fig~\ref{fig:quantfluc}.
+The simulated image blurring is shown in figs~\ref{fig:blurr1} and~\ref{fig:blurr2} for two different Gaussian widths.
+Finally, fluctuations in the pixel content are applied following the relation $Q_{\rm{fluc}} = \sqrt {A + B.Q}$ found in fig~\ref{fig:quantfluc}, with $A = 0.26$ and $B = 0.011$.
+Fig~\ref{fig:ImaNoise} shows the effect of exaggerated shot noise in the pixel contents.

-\textbf{Image analysis.} The SOAP image analysis program for processing the ChessField Rasnik images are set out in detail in \cite{beker_2019}.
-First, the raw image as of Fig~\ref{fig:ima} is converted into a 2D Fourier image, shown in Fig.~\ref{fig:fft}.
-Here, the phase is coded in the colour.
+\textbf{Image analysis.} The SOAP image analysis program for processing the ChessField Rasnik images is set out in detail in \cite{beker_2019}.
+First, the raw image as depicted in fig~\ref{fig:ima} is converted into a 2D Fourier image, shown in fig~\ref{fig:fft}.
+Here, the phase of each Fourier peak is coded by colour.
 The positions of the strongest (primary) peaks reveal the frequency and possible rotation of the pattern, while the complex phases indicate a shift.
 Secondary (harmonic) peaks can be used to refine these parameters, and the nominal positions of the squares is found.
 Then the intensities near the centers of the squares is evaluated to determine the positions of the code lines, and the values encoded in them.